KieraConway/CSC786/README.md

 > Speaking
 >
-> Prepare and deliver an oral presentation summarizing the initial literature review<br>
+> Prepare and deliver an oral presentation summarizing the initial literature review conducted in<br>
-> conducted in Homework 2 related to the research discovery you are replicating. <br>
+> Homework 2 related to your chosen course topic.
+Highlight key research papers, findings,<br>
-> Highlight key research papers, findings, methodologies, and relevance.
-Discuss<br>
+> methodologies, and relevance to your course content.
+Discuss how these works inform your<br>
-> how these works inform your replication project.
-Include visual aids for clarity.
+> course development.
+Include visual aids for clarity.<br>
 >
 > <sub><i> There will be an available upload link </i></sub>
 <br><br>